RezaPourdast/RezaPourdast/README.md

 and constantly improving through personal projects, curiosity, and a bit of obsession with doing things right.

 💡 I love the mix of creativity and logic in programming — making things that not only work, but _feel good_ to use.
+⚡ I’m a **fast learner**, always eager to pick up new technologies and tackle challenging problems.
 🦀 Recently exploring **Rust** and low-level development, just to challenge my comfort zone.
 🏋️‍♂️ Outside of coding, I’m passionate about **fitness** and **self-growth** — building both body and mind one day at a time.
 🚀 My goal: to create tools and experiences that actually help people — and to keep learning endlessly along the way.